 What about total cost?

 Do you also need cable or phone service?
 Many ISPs give you a discount if you sign up for a package of their services.
-If you already use a cable or phone company, check to see what discounts are available if you add internet to your existing services with them.
+If you already use a cable or phone company, check to see what discounts are available if you add Internet to your existing services with them.

 Make sure you factor in the terms of the contract when examining total cost.
-What is the period of time you must agree to be a customer?
+What is the period of time during which you must agree to be a customer?
 What is the penalty for terminating the service?
 If this is a promotional rate, how much will the cost increase when the promotional period is over?
 Choose an ISP that offers contract terms you are comfortable with.